Did you know there’s more to a VictoriaPlum.com bathroom than just great design and quality craftsmanship?

 Adam: So, what do you look for in a radiator or heated towel rail?

-James: Naturally, I always try and get the best possible value for money for our customers, but it's about much more than design and price alone.
+Jess: Naturally, I always try and get the best possible value for money for our customers, but it's about much more than design and price alone.
 For heating products, the grade of steel being used, the precision of the welding, and the quality of the finish are all extremely important, not to mention the various British and European safety standards that need to be met.
 I need to be sure that the product will do its job day in, day out—so everything has to be right.

 Adam: How do you ensure products are of the right quality?

-James: All of our factories undergo strict audits to ensure they are up to the standards we require.
+Jess: All of our factories undergo strict audits to ensure they are up to the standards we require.
 Our heating suppliers, for example, have to check each and every product for water tightness at least 3 times during the production process.
 We then inspect every order before it leaves the factory, wherever it is in the world.

 Shop furniture & heating